luckybird1994/ASAM/docs/data.md

 See [here](https://github.com/cocodataset/cocoapi/blob/master/PythonAPI/pycocotools/mask.py) for more instructions to manipulate masks stored in RLE format.

-For convenience, we decode all masks to the same folder and generate image caption in advance.
-Your train dataset folder structure is:
+**For convenience**, we decode all masks to the same folder and generate image caption using [Blip2_t5](https://github.com/salesforce/LAVIS/tree/main/projects/blip2) in advance.
+Therefore, your training dataset folder structure is below:

 ```
 +-- sam-1b